RetroGameDeveloper/rustro_arch/README.md

 This gets a much higher fps, of course this is not particularly useful right now as when creating a game it is unlikely that we will just update a single pixel per frame, but it is good to keep in mind for future optimizations, the less pixels we update per frame the more efficient we can be.

-# Step 5 - Call a Dynamic Library (dll/dylib) from the code
+# Step 5 - Load a Dynamic Library (dll/dylib) from the code

 All libRetro cores are compiled into platform-specific dynamic libraries (dylib on MacOSX and dll on Windows), we want to be able to call one of these functions from our code in order to get our frontend to do anything.

 In order to do this we need to add the **libloading** crate as a dependency inside the **Cargo.toml** file like so:

 ```
 [dependencies]
 libloading = "0.7.0"
 ```

 Then import the crate at the top of the file like so:

 ```
 extern crate libloading;
 ```

 We will create a function to load the dynamic library like so:

 ```
 fn load_core() {
     unsafe {